-Natural Vegetation Alliances Characterizing the Full Project Study Area
+Natural Vegetation Alliances Characterizing the Project Study Area

-The project is located in the North Sierran Ecological Province and within the PPSAthe vegetation cover is characterized by the following Alliances.
+The project is located in the North Sierran18 Ecological Province and is characterized by the following generally occurring Alliances19:

-- Mixed Conifer Fir (MF)

-- Mixed Conifer Pine (MP)

-- Gray Pine (PD)

-- Riparian Mixed Hardwood (NR)

-- Interior Mixed Hardwood (NX)

-- Canyon Live Oak (QC)

-- Blue Oak (QD)

-- Valley Oak (QL)

-- Interior Live Oak (QW)

-- Montane Mixed Hardwoods (TX)

-- Greenleaf Manzanita (CG)

-- Upper Montane Mixed Shrub (CM)

-- Lower Montane Mix Chaparral (CQ)

-- Scrub Oak (CS)

-- Whiteleaf Manzanita (CW)

-- Upper Montane Mixed Chaparral (CX)

-- Annual Grasses and Forbs (HG).
+Mixed Conifer - Fir (MF) Mixed Conifer - Pine (MP) Gray Pine (PD) Riparian Mixed Hardwood (NR) Interior Mixed Hardwood (NX) Canyon Live Oak (QC) Blue Oak (QD) Valley Oak (QL) Interior Live Oak (QW) Montane Mixed Hardwoods (TX) Greenleaf Manzanita (CG) Upper Montane Mixed Shrub (CM) Lower Montane Mix Chaparral (CQ) Scrub Oak (CS) Whiteleaf Manzanita (CW) Upper Montane Mixed Chaparral (CX) Annual Grasses and Forbs (HG)

 In addition to these naturally occurring vegetation alliances consideration must also be given to the various agricultural uses and other surface conditions/land use types that characterize the project area as their differences can be important in regard to the nature and intensity of wildfire that they could generate.
-Clipping of the CALVEG vegetation database to the full project area produced the following type map that is more specific than the alliances listed in the above section (see Figure 16) and the surface area covered for each mapped category (see Table 7).
+Clipping of the CALVEG vegetation database to the full project area produced the following type map that is more specific than the alliances listed in the above section (see Figure 12) and the surface area covered for each mapped category (see Table 5).